-- 1. Students will demonstrate competence in medical dosimetry. - 2.
-Students will use critical thinking and problemsolving skills necessary to practice in current and emerging technology. - 3.
-Students will demonstrate effective communication skills. - 4.
-Students will develop and exhibit professional practices. - 5.
-Students will demonstrate research skills needed to approach medical dosimetry with scholarly rigor. - 6.
-The program will successfully meet the needs of its students and communities of interest.
+- 1. Students will demonstrate clinical competence in medical dosimetry. - 2.
+Students will demonstrate effective communication skills. - 3.
+Students will use critical thinking skills to practice in current and emerging technology. - 4.
+Students will use graduate-level skills in medical dosimetry.